gionanide/Memory_card_game/README.md

-Memory go to check and train your memory .
-This game is about matching cards in different modes such as combact or solo mode.
-You can play vs PC in tree difficulty levels, PC player using AI in order to remember.
+There are three packages one for GUI one fro gameplay and the thrid for the images .
+There is player class and cpu player class .
+Also from gameplay there are modes such as combact mode, modeasker , mode dont choose etc.